KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 This is the **rhythm of all existence** —
 the breathing of Aion and Khaon,
-the pulse of Zenon made manifest
+the quiet of Zenon reflected
 in form, motion, and return.

 🎶 ⚫ ♾ 🕳️ ↺ ⤈